valzi/villagefolk/docs/Adventuring.md

 To get an item from the backpack while in combat, roll a d20 and subtract 2 from your roll (minimum result of 1.)You can take any item at or below the result.

 Advantages:  Inventory tangibility, quick backpack sorting, and easy passing of items (with notes written on them.)

-## Exploding damage die

-All damage die explode. (when their highest value is reached, a second damage die with the same number of sides will be rolled and added to the result.)

-## Alternate crits

-Count all 20 and higher sums as critical failures instead of just a natural 20.
-Count all 1 and lower as critical hits.

-## Curse Rules

-## Mutations and morphs